 - Participates in on-going training and staff development sessions.

-- Providing regular e-mail updates of work shift in the residence halls using a functional residence hall-specific e-mail account.
+- Provides regular briefing updates of work shift in the residence halls using a functional residence hall-specific e-mail account.

 - Shows knowledge of, personally abides by, and helps enforce the university’s policies and procedures.

 - Aligns priorities so that the job responsibilities take precedence over personal commitments.

 - May not have any commitments outside the position (i.e. internship, extra-curricular activities, athletics, and second jobs) without the express consent of the CRE.

 - Will be expected to participate in Commencement as an usher.